GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

         [1] FALSE FALSE FALSE  TRUE
         ```

-The output above is a logical vector, the 4th element of which is TRUE.
-When you pass a logical vector as an index, R will return the true values:
+The output above is a logical vector where the 4th element is `TRUE`.
+When you pass a logical vector as an index, R will return values that are or evaluate to `TRUE`:

 !!! r-project "r"